ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/mca-godbolt/running_mca.md

 - = : Instruction already dispatched, waiting to be executed.
 - \- : Instruction executed, waiting to be retired.

+Looking at the `Index` in the timeline view, on the horizontal axis we have cycles and on the vertical axis we have a pair of indices representing iterations and instructions.
+Since we did not pass the `-timeline-max-iterations` flag to specify an iteration number to be used for the timeline view, `llvm-mca` used its default (10 iterations) so the iteration indices range from 0-9 inclusively.
+Since there are 5 instructions in `sum_test1`, the instruction indices range from 0-4 inclusively.
+From the timeline view of `sum_test1.s` we have the following:
+- Instruction `[0, 4]` corresponds to the first iteration of the fifth instruction `add x1, x1, x6`.
+This instruction was dispatched on cycle 0, it started execution on cycle 5, finished execution at cycle 6 and retired at cycle 7.
+- Instruction `[2, 2]` corresponds to the third iteration of the third instruction `add x1, x1, x4`.
+This instruction was dispatched on cycle 0, it started execution on cycle 13, finished execution at cycle 14 and retired at cycle 15.

 The iterations timeline shows that in subsequent iterations, instructions spend a longer time waiting to start the execution.
 That is because all add instructions in the code block are in a Read After Write (RAW) dependency chain.
 Register x1 written by the first instruction `add x1, x1, x2` is immediately used by the next instruction `add x1, x1, x3` and so on.
 Long register dependencies negatively impact performance.
 The `Average Wait times` section of the timeline view also highlights this.
 The number of cycles spent in the ready state is very small compared to the number of cycles spent waiting in a scheduler's queue.

 After analysing the information provided by MCA, we now understand that a long chain of dependencies is affecting the performance of the program.
 With this understanding, we can now write assembly code to compute the sum of 6 numbers, this time avoiding register dependencies.